cloudtoid/interprocess/README.md

 | Concurrent delivery, 8 bytes, 1 publisher / 1 subscriber | 101.30 | 1.68 | — |
 | Concurrent delivery, 8 bytes, 1 publisher / 4 subscribers | 85.62 | 12.50 | — |

 Same .NET workloads and allocation conventions as the Mac suite.
-Two launches and eight measured iterations; single-thread runs used one pinned vCPU and 20 warmups (200 for send-only), while concurrent runs used all four vCPUs and three warmups.
-[Benchmark source and reports](docs/benchmarks/2026-09-13/).
+Two launches and eight measured iterations; single-thread runs used one pinned vCPU and 20 warmups (200 for send-only), while concurrent runs used all four vCPUs and three warmups. [.NET benchmark source](src/dotnet/Interprocess.Benchmark/).

 ### On Linux